apache/camel/README.md

 [![Twitter](https://img.shields.io/twitter/follow/ApacheCamel.svg?label=Follow&style=social)](https://twitter.com/ApacheCamel)

-[Apache Camel](https://camel.apache.org/) is a powerful, open-source integration framework based on prevalent Enterprise Integration Patterns with powerful bean integration.
+[Apache Camel](https://camel.apache.org/) is an Open Source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.

 ### Introduction

-Camel enables the creation of the Enterprise Integration Patterns to implement routing and mediation rules in either a Java-based Domain Specific Language (or Fluent API), via Spring or Blueprint based Xml Configuration files, or via the Scala DSL.
-That means you get smart completion of routing rules in your IDE whether in your Java, Scala, or XML editor.
+Camel empowers you to define routing and mediation rules in a variety of domain-specific languages (DSL, such as Java, XML, Groovy, Kotlin, and YAML).
+This means you get smart completion of routing rules in your IDE, whether in a Java or XML editor.

 Apache Camel uses URIs to enable easier integration with all kinds of transport or messaging model including HTTP, ActiveMQ, JMS, JBI, SCA, MINA